paigewil/capstone/capstone_report.md

 #### Algorithms:

 A combination of 10-fold cross-validation and parameter fine-tuning was used to select the top performing model combination.
 Many of the Kappa and AUC values were similar between models so CART with Penalty Matrix was ultimately chosen because the Penalty Matrix handles the imbalanced dataset without manufacturing or removing observations like the other solutions.
-Because we want a higher penalty for false negatives, i.e., where the model labels an observation as having no arrest when there was one, because we're most concerned about accurately labeling arrests, our Penalty Matrix weights those error more heavily.
+Because we want a higher penalty for false negatives, i.e., where the model labels an observation as having no arrest when there was one, because we're most concerned about accurately labeling arrests, our Penalty Matrix weights those errors more heavily.

 With cp = 0.01 being the best performing parameter for CART with Penalty Matrix, we get: